Cameran Eubanks Puppet Master On Bravo Show? Fans Speculate That She’s Ruining People’s Lives

-Cameran Eubanks has been on Southern Charm since the very beginning and despite being conflicted about her motherhood role, she seems to be one of the more reasonable and responsible people on the show.
-She’s working as a real estate agent and while selling houses in Charleston, she’s trying to keep everyone going.
-Cameran has been pushing Craig Conover to finish his law degree and she’s been trying to get Shep Rose to stop partying.
+Cameran Eubanks has been on Southern Charm since the very beginning, and despite being conflicted about her motherhood role, she seems to be one of the more reasonable and responsible people on the show.
+She’s working as a real estate agent, and while selling houses in Charleston, she’s trying to keep everyone going.
+Cameran has been pushing Craig Conover to finish his law degree, and she’s been trying to get Shep Rose to stop partying.
 While Eubanks may have time to help her Southern Charm co-stars these days, she may not have the time once her baby arrives.

 That may be a good thing for some viewers, as one person pointed out that she seems to control everything.
 According to a new Instagram post shared by Shep Rose, one fan shared her opinion about Cameran Eubanks.
 This fan seemed to think that Eubanks is the puppet master for everyone on the show.
 Sure, she’s responsible, she tries to get people to start a career, she wants Shep to get on the right path and drop the drinking, and she is keeping her distance from Kathryn Dennis.
 Now that she’s about to become a mother herself, Eubanks may want to protect her baby from the drama on Southern Charm.